Evelyn Torton Beck: Provenance and early years

-Student years
+Education

 Evelyn Torton Beck studied comparative literature and received her BA (first degree) from Brooklyn College in 1954, which was also the year of her first marriage.
 The next year she received her MA from Yale.
 Her doctorate from the University of Wisconsin–Madison would follow in 1969.
 Her doctoral dissertation concerned Franz Kafka and the influence of Yiddish theatre on his work.

-The educator
+Academic career

 Starting in 1972 Beck spent twelve years teaching Comparative Literature, German, and Women’s Studies at the University of Wisconsin, becoming an associate professor in 1977 and promoted to a full professorship in 1982.
 Her study of Kafka for her doctorate had led her to a deepening interest in Jewish literary and cultural heritage more generally.
 Foreshadowing later trends, in 1972 she founded a section for Yiddish in the Modern Language Association, then as now the principal professional association in the United States for scholars of language and literature.
 She introduced Jewish topics and writers, such as Sholem Aleichem, to her teaching program.
 She translated into English works by Isaac Bashevis Singer (who always wrote in Yiddish).
 One slightly unexpected product of her work with Singer was her essay, "The Many Faces of Eve: Women, Yiddish, and Isaac Bashevis Singer" (1982).

 In the context of what was coming to be defined as second-wave feminism she was one of the first to call for "lesbian inclusion in Jewish circles and for Jewish inclusion in feminist circles".
 She complained that antisemitism was not taken seriously either among feminist activists or among lesbian activists.
 In 1982 she published "Nice Jewish Girls: A Lesbian Anthology", a compilation of poems, essays, reminiscences and short stories.
 A theme of the book is the painful experiences of Jewish lesbians coming up against antisemitism in society, even among lesbian feminists.
 At the same time the volume proudly celebrates the creative force which the contributing authors can call upon from their own Jewish witness.

 In 1984, she returned to the East Coast, accepting an invitation to create and then head up the Institute for Gender studies at the University of Maryland, College Park.
 She also became an associate member of the Faculty for Jewish Studies and Comparative Literature.
 Retirement of a kind came in 2002, since when she has been Professor Emerita at the University of Maryland and an Alum Research Fellow with the Creative Longevity and Wisdom Initiative at Fielding Graduate University.